-Apiarity offers social media marketing services for mission-driven organizations that want to make a greater impact.
-Clients include universities, non-profits, startups, individuals, and businesses that seek to strengthen their communities and be a positive force for good in the world.
+Apiarity offers social media marketing services for mission-driven organizations including universities, non-profits, startups, individuals, and businesses that seek to strengthen their communities and be a positive force for good in the world.

 What does Apiarity mean?